Javamang21/note-taker/README.md

 - Click on the 'Get Started'
 - From there you can create your title and notes on the right side of the page.
 - After that click on the 'Save' button on the top right-hand corner to create a tab.
-- To delete notes just click the trash bin on the left hand-side of each creted note.
+- To delete notes just click the trash bin on the left hand-side of each created note.

 ## Deployed Page
 https://morning-tor-27869.herokuapp.com